 In our ever-growing environment of developing apps and keeping up with growing demands, it’s imperative to design our product teams to be as productive as possible.

 Scaling product teams is a way to do this, but while most people think that scaling is intuitive, there’s a lot more thought and methodology that goes into scaling a product team that meets the eye.

-Scaling is a challenge all successful companies face
+Scaling product teams is a challenge all successful companies face

 Large tech companies that once used to be startups have also faced the challenge of scaling their product teams.
 To be successful at scaling up their teams, startups need to define their team’s growth, build a strong company culture, establish systems and tools, identify their absolute goals and define key metrics.

-When transitioning from a startup to a large tech company it’s important to have a clear mission and vision, as well as maintaining consistency across the board when the product team increases.
+When transitioning from a startup to a large tech company it’s important to have a clear mission and vision, as well as to maintain consistency across the board when the product team increases.